Loading...

 If you ask five people what “Microsoft 365 setup” means, you’ll get five different answers—create accounts, install Office, move email, turn on security, make Teams work.
 For a small business, setup is really a bundle of identity, email, security, and DNS decisions you’ll live with for years.
 Below is what “setup” usually should mean—without turning this into a 40-page IT document.

-Read more →
+Read more

-Why Professional Email Still Shapes Trust for Small Businesses
+Why Professional Email Still Shapes Client Trust

 Before a meeting.